 Myth 3: Metal + Lighting = Bad News

 This is a myth that is just a simple misunderstanding of physics.
-It’s true that metal conducts electricity, but it doesn’t attract it like two opposite poles of a magnet.
+Metal indeed conducts electricity, but it doesn’t attract it like two opposite poles of a magnet.
 Lighting will be no more drawn to your metal roof than any other structure in your neighborhood.

-Lighting tends to hit the tallest object in the area, which is why things like trees, power lines and water towers are struck more often than anything else.
+Lighting tends to hit the tallest object in the area, which is why things like trees, power lines, and water towers are struck more often than anything else.
 If you live in an area that experiences heavy lightning storms, there is nothing to worry about.
-In the event that your home is hit by lightning, it’s energy will be evenly distributed throughout the structure without damaging it or setting your roof ablaze.
+If your home is hit by lightning, its energy will be evenly distributed throughout the structure without damaging it or setting your roof ablaze.

 Myth 4: Metal Roofs Make Your House Warmer in Summer